-1. Manually SSH into Thunder Compute
+1. How to SSH into a Thunder Compute instance

 To manually SSH into your Thunder Compute instance: